Economic hardships have been the new norm these past few weeks, not just in America, but in other countries worldwide.

 REMEMBER: The most important thing that you should keep your FOCUS on during this time is the core values of your company, products, services, etc.!!!

-When it comes to keeping costs down, you want to remember that even the smallest changes on your website will evidently start appearing to have an outweighed affect on the final results.
+When it comes to keeping costs down, you want to remember that even the smallest changes on your website will evidently start appearing to have an outweighed effect on the final results.

 Make sure you know your numbers!!! (know where they are at constantly)